10 Tips for Living Drug, Alcohol, Smoke-Free

 So you've cleaned out your body and are feeling pretty good.
 You've cut ties with the old gang and made new friends to support you in your new life.
 That part's all good.

 But, after numbing your feelings for years with drugs/alcohol, you've forgotten what they feel like.
-Re-experiencing true happiness, joy, sadness, grief, frustration -- whatever it is -- can be unnerving at first.
+Re-experiencing true happiness, joy, sadness, grief, frustration—whatever it is—can be unnerving at first.
+Accept them and experience them fully.
 Don't worry.
 You'll get used to it!

-Tip #5 advised you to get rid of unhealthy relationships.
-But there will be many relationships -- family, friends, bosses, coworkers, teammates, neighbors, even strangers -- for whom the opposite is true.
+Tip #5 advised you to get rid of unhealthy relationships, but there will be other relationships—family, friends, bosses, coworkers, teammates, neighbors, even strangers—with whom the opposite is true.

 Think about all the energy you used to devote to your addiction.
 Planning, thinking about, buying, hiding, lying, using, recovering from using.
 That's a lot of wasted time and effort.

-Take way the alcohol, drugs and smokes and you find yourself with a lot of extra time, energy and money on your hands!
+Take away the alcohol, drugs, and smokes and you find yourself with a lot of extra time, energy, and money on your hands!
 I bet you once had interests that you gave up (to some degree, if not totally) because of your addiction.
 I bet there's at least one dream you'd love to pursue.

-With a clear mind and cleansed body, clean/sober people can rise to a new level of personal excellence.
-It's not uncommon to take up new hobbies, change careers or go back to school.
-On a daily basis, you'll find opportunities for accomplishment where you once found frustation and failure.
+With a clear mind and cleansed body, you can rise to a new level of personal excellence.
+It's not uncommon to take up new hobbies, change careers, or go back to school.
+On a daily basis, you'll find opportunities for accomplishment where you once found frustration and failure.

 People overcoming addiction have escaped the clutches of a progressive, fatal illness.
 If you had survived cancer or a heart attack, would you beat yourself up for getting sick in the first place?
 Of course not.

 It is important to stay in touch with your body and your feelings.
-If you start to feel restless, unsettled or angry with no obvious provocation, try this: H.A.L.T.
-It means, never let yourself get too Hungry, Angry, Lonely or Tired.
+If you start to feel restless, unsettled, or angry with no obvious provocation, H.A.L.T.—Never let yourself get too hungry, angry, lonely or tired.

 Trust me, it's much better to tend to these simple physical and emotional needs than to risk relapsing.

 Recovery is a combination of carrots and sticks.
 There will be days when you feel great and love life.
-There will be days when everything seems like a challenge to your sanity.
+There will be days when everything seems to challenge your sanity.
 That's perfectly normal.
-You're human!!
+You're human!

-The key to living without your former crutch(es) is to recognize that both days are good for your growth in recovery.
-And both days are potentially dangerous -- if you don't stay vigilant.
+The key to living without your former crutches is to recognize that both good and bad days are good for your growth in recovery.
+However, both days are potentially dangerous if you don't stay vigilant.

 Remember, you're dealing with a foe that's cunning, baffling, powerful, persuasive, and extraordinarily patient.
-You may feel you've got the tiger by the tail.
-But if you let down your guard even momentarily, that tiger will pounce.
+You may feel like you've got the tiger by the tail, but if you let down your guard even momentarily, that tiger will pounce.

 Happy occasions are just as likely to invite relapse as stressful situations.
-But as long as you keep your guard up and don't allow yourself to be seduced into thinking you're "cured" (you're not)... you'll be fine.
+But as long as you keep your guard up and don't allow yourself to be seduced into thinking you're "cured"—you're not, yet—you'll be fine.

 If at First You Don't Succeed

 You're definitely not alone.
-Very, very few people get recovery -- or quit smoking -- on their first try.
+Very few people recover—or quit smoking—on their first try.
 Don't despair.
 Go back to Tip #1 and ask for help.
 Recommit yourself to trying again.
-And as they say in the rooms of AA -- keep coming back, it works!
+As they say in AA meetings: "Keep coming back, it works!"